I am continuously astounded by the fantastic projects done by our clients.

 She is the inventor & creator of these fabulous products that keeps changing homes all over the globe.

 Browse through her videos on

-Here are a couple of my favourite pieces done by Annie.
+Here are a couple of my favorite pieces done by Annie.

-It's so easy to completely transform your old furniture into something perfectly customised for your home.
+It's so easy to completely transform your old furniture into something perfectly customized for your home.

 For this Swedish inspired linen press, Annie used Chalk Paint® thickly and applied heat to create a rustic crackled effect.